 What should I look for when evaluating a route?

-All routes are similar in that they’re all FedEx routes, while each person looks for different things, the reality is to properly know what to look for takes real time, as some routes are higher risk and/or higher difficulty than others.
+All routes are similar in that they’re all FedEx routes.
+However, the differences between those routes can tremendous.
+The reality is that to properly know what to look for takes several hours to analyze, as some routes are higher risk and/or higher difficulty than others.

 The training course on how to evaluate FedEx routes will allow you to examine routes properly using proprietary FedEx specific knowledge and not simple general business concepts.